ParallelMaths/parallel/pages/10-08-map-mathematics.md

 ---

-If the event took place on the equator, then took place 10,000 Km from the North and South Poles.
-(The Earth is 40,000 Km in circumference, and the distance between the poles and the equator is one quarter of this.)
+If the event took place on the equator, then it took place 10,000 Km from the North and South Poles.
+(The circumference of the Earth is 40,000 km, and the distance between the poles and the equator is one quarter of this.)

-10,000/8 ~ 1,250 seconds or 20 minutes
+10,000/8 ~ 1,250 seconds or roughly 20 minutes.
 :::